zzc623/ClassGastric/README.md

 ## Requirements
 This code has been tested On Ubuntu 18.04
-The required 3rd library is listed as follow：
+The required 3rd libraries are listed as follow：
 Python        =3.6
 TensorFlow    =1.10
 cudatoolkit   =9.0